Aadmi (1993 film): Plot

 Aadmi is the story of one Vijay M. Srivastav, an honest man.
-Vijay Srivastav had lived a middle-classed lifestyle in Bombay along with dad, Mohanlal, mom, Sharda, and a younger brother, Raju.
+Vijay Srivastav had lived a middle-classed lifestyle in Mumbai along with dad, Mohanlal, mom, Sharda, and a younger brother, Raju.
 His father and brother managed a restaurant named "Sahiba", while Vijay worked as a Supervisor at the Ordnance Factory that manufacturers RDX for the Government of India and also moonlighted as a self-defense instructor.
-He met with wealthy Rekha, the only daughter of Advocate Saxena, and they fell in love.
+He met with wealthy Rekha, meanwhile, the only daughter of Advocate Saxena, and they fell in love.

 Their respective parents met and arranged their marriage.
 While his father went to invite Vijay's office boss Trikaal, he witnessed Trikaal 's terrorist activities.
 Trikaal and his son-in-law, Minister D. P. Singh were involved with anti-state business.
-They sent two henchmen to kill the family of Vijay.
-In a bomb blast, all three members of Vijay's family were murdered and Vijay was arrested by the police and charged with killing his parents and brother, tried in court, found guilty, and sentenced to five years in jail.
+They sent two henchmen to kill the Vijay's fanily.
+In a bomb blast, all three members of Vijay's family were murdered and enraged Vijay was arrested by the police and charged with gangsterism.
+He was tried in court, found guilty, and sentenced to five years in jail for killing his parents and brother.
 On his first day behind bars, he is approached by jailor Shamsher Singh as well as DCP Deshmukh, who asks him to cooperate and abduct one Deepak, the son of an underworld don, and if he does so, he will not only aid the police, but his crime will be pardoned and he will be released.